GWU-CSCI2113/template-j-1/README.md

 # Java Module 1: Objects and Classes

-Note: This markdown file labels each code segment as java, which should make it render with proper syntax highlighting in the web view.
+**Name:** FILL IN YOUR NAME HERE

-*You do NOT need to submit your java source files for this assignment.*
+Note: This markdown file labels each code segment as java, which should make it render with proper syntax highlighting in the web view. *You do NOT need to submit your java source files for this assignment.*

 ## Exercise 1
 Code: